Ativan (Lorazepam) vs. Xanax

 Both Ativan and Xanax are used to treat anxiety.
 But these medicines can be used for other reasons.
 For example, Ativan is also approved for use as a sedative prior to an operation.
 Xanax can be used to ease panic attacks.

 Both drugs have several off-label uses for other conditions or problems, including:

 Ativan and Xanax have many of the same side effects.
 There are some side effects of Xanax that differ from typical Ativan side effects, including:

 - Loss of interest in sex

 - Stuffy nose

-Ativan and Xanax can help people find relief from a number of different medical conditions.
-However, it’s important to remember that these medications carry some serious risks, including addiction.
-When taken in excess, or over an extended period of time, physical and psychological dependencies can form.
-Because of this, it’s crucial that anyone taking these medications exercises caution, and seeks professional help at the first sign of Ativan or Xanax addiction.
+Ativan and Xanax can help people find relief from many different medical conditions, but it’s important to remember that these drugs also carry some serious risks, like addiction.
+When taken in excess, or over long periods of time, a dependency can form.
+This is why it’s crucial to use them with caution and seek help at the first sign of an Ativan or Xanax addiction.

-Are you or someone you love exhibiting signs of Ativan or Xanax addiction?
-Treatment options are available to begin lifelong recovery.
+Are you or someone you love showing signs of Ativan or Xanax addiction?
+Treatment options are available to begin your recovery.
 It all starts with a call.
-With locations across the country, The Recovery Village provides clients with a continuum of compassionate, evidence-based care.
-Reach out to a representative at The Recovery Village today for more information, or to begin the enrollment process.
+With locations across the country, The Recovery Village provides clients with a full continuum of evidence-based care.
+Reach out to The Recovery Village today for more information or to begin the admissions process.